Partner Sites

 BusinessBecause

-With its stellar reputation, Stanford can afford to be rigorously selective, with an acceptance rate of only 8.9%
+With its stellar reputation, Stanford can afford to be rigorously selective, and has an acceptance rate of only 8.4%, making it currently the most selective business school in the United States.

 Stanford is looking for only the best MBA candidates with strong GMAT scores.
-In 2020, from 7,324 applicants, only 651 students made the cut.
+According Stanford's MBA class profile of 2026, out of 7295 applicants, only 424 students made the cut.
 Most scored 700+ on the GMAT

-Note that the scores discussed in this article are based on the pre-2024 edition of the GMAT exam, which was replaced by the GMAT Focus Edition of the test on February 1st, 2024.
-Where relevant, we have provided comparisons for these scores to those of the GMAT Focus Edition, based on the relative competitiveness of the scores.
+Note that the scores discussed in this article are based on the pre-2024 edition of the GMAT exam, which was replaced by the latest GMAT exam on February 1st, 2024.
+Where relevant, we have provided comparisons for these scores to those of the updated GMAT, based on the relative competitiveness of the scores.

 While there is no official minimum GMAT score requirement for Stanford, it’s pretty clear that GMAT scores are an important factor in applications.

-For the Stanford MBA class of 2023, the average GMAT score is 738.
-This is within the 96th percentile, which makes its competitiveness similar to scores of between 685 and 695 on the GMAT Focus Edition of the test.
-This is up from 733 for the previous class.
+Almost 60% of the Stanford MBA Class of 2026 submitted GMAT scores, with an average GMAT score of 738.
+This puts them within the 96th percentile of test-takers, with a competitiveness similar to scores of between 685 and 695 on the latest GMAT test.
+This means that, on average, Stanford MBA students scored in the top 4% of all test-takers.

-This means Stanford accepted at least one student with a 630 GMAT test score (considered relatively low) all the way up to 790.
-A 790 GMAT score is in the 100th percentile, very close to a perfect score.
-The maximum GMAT Focus Edition score is 805.
+This means Stanford accepted at least one student with a 540 GMAT test score (considered relatively low) all the way up to 790.
+A 790 GMAT score hits the 100th percentile, a perfect or near-perfect score.
+The maximum score in the latest GMAT exam is 805.

-When considering your GMAT score alongside the rest of your application, Stanford will also take into account factors like the educational systems in different countries.
+When considering your GMAT score alongside the rest of your application, Stanford will also take into account factors such as the educational systems in different countries.

 Note that you will need to have your scores before submitting your application and Stanford will look at the component scores (i.e. your GMAT quantitative and verbal scores) along with your total score.

-As the GMAT is valid for five years, you should start preparing for the test well in advance, to get the best score you are capable of.
-If you took the GMAT exam before the changes that came into effect in 2024, don't worry: Your test scores are still valid.
-To understand their competitiveness compared to scores on the GMAT Focus Edition, check this concordance table.
+As your GMAT score is valid for five years, you should start preparing for the test well in advance, to get the best score you are capable of.
+If you took the GMAT exam before the changes that came into effect in February 2024, don't worry: your test scores are still valid.
+To understand your score's competitiveness compared to scores on the latest GMAT, check this concordance table.

 Should you apply to Stanford?